henders/sse-rails-engine/README.md

 This engine is designed to allow Server-Sent Events to be broadcast to all listeners from anywhere in your Rails app.
+At the moment it only works with Thread based Rack servers like Puma, Thin, Reel, ...

+Plans are to hook it up to Redis if you need to use process-based servers like Unicorn.

 # Installation
 ```